4hero: 1996-present

 In 1997, one of their tracks, a remix of Nuyorican Soul's "Black Gold of the Sun", was released to critical acclaim with Louie Vega describing it as "...one of the best remixes ever...".
+In 2010, DJ Annie Mac, called 4hero "iconic producers of UK dance and electronic soul", and listed their remix of Nuyorican Soul: I Am the Black Gold of the Sun in her top ten electronic music tracks of all time.
+In 2011, music journalist Richard Vine listed the same single among "50 key events in the history of dance music".
+In 2023, 4hero (Mac and Dego) remixed "Lost" by Ada Morghe, who referred to 4hero as "pioneers of drum 'n Bass".

 The next year, 4hero rose again to mainstream visibility with their third studio album as 4hero, Two Pages (1998).
 Released on Gilles Peterson's Talkin' Loud record label, the double CD blended jazzy double bass, flowing breakbeats and a brew of mysticism, spiritualism, astrology, U.F.O.s, and environmentalism.
 Luke Parkhouse provided the drums while Ursula Rucker, Carol Crosby and Face V. Walsh provided vocals alongside veteran singer Terry Callier and a few other special guests.
 The album gained critical acclaim and a place on the shortlist for 1998's Mercury Music Prize as well as picking up a MOBO award in the same year.
 Both this album and artists recording on 4hero's Reinforced label were influential in the development of the broken beat scene.

 Between 1998 and 2001, they hosted a Sunday night show with Kirk Degiorgio on Kiss 100 FM under the "R Solution" moniker.

 4hero's fourth album, Creating Patterns (2001), featured another Ursula Rucker collaboration, an appearance from Jill Scott, and a cover of Minnie Riperton's classic 1970s song "Les Fleurs" with Carina Andersson as the lead vocalist.
-The latter was featured in a Baileys TV commercial and series 4 of Top Gear (both in 2004).

 In 2004, the group released a compilation album consisting of two discs.
 The first disc contained 4hero remixes, while the tracks on disc 2 are remixes of 4hero tracks by other artists.
 This was released on their new label Raw Canvas.
 In 2006, 4hero was featured on the track "Bed of Roses" by Jody Watley on her album, The Makeover.

 Six years after the release of Creating Patterns, Play with the Changes was released in February 2007 to critical acclaim.
 Mixmag described it as "their finest album to date" and awarded it the title of Album of the Month in its January 2007 issue.

-In 2012, the album Hipology was released under the alias The Visioneers.

-Style

-4hero's style was initially uptempo breakbeat, house and techno, and has progressed to breakbeat hardcore, oldschool jungle, and drum and bass.
-Comparisons have been drawn between them and East London band Shut Up and Dance, with both bands evolving in the early 1990s as a rapprochement between the breakbeat-driven African-diasporic musical structures of hip-hop and reggae, and the dark, European reconstruction of the techno sound popularised by the likes of Joey Beltram, CJ Bolland and Mundo Muzique.
-4hero both embraced the dynamics of populist rave culture, and maintained an avant-garde status as innovative and experimental producers.
-They trailblazed genre-crossing studio techniques such as timestretching and pitch-shifting.